seanreed1111/sql-recipes/recipes.md

 You have two tables, and you must find rows in the first table that are not in the second table.
 You want to compare all rows in each table, not just a subset of columns.

 Solution
 Use the MINUS set operator.
 The MINUS operator will return all rows in the first query that are not in the second query.
-The EMPLOYEES_BONUS table contains employees who have been given bonuses in the past,
+The employee_BONUS table contains employee who have been given bonuses in the past,

-and you need to find employees in the EMPLOYEES table who have not yet received bonuses.
-Use the MINUS operator as follows to compare three selected columns from two tables: select employee_id, last_name, first_name from employees minus select employee_id, last_name, first_name from employees_bonus ;
+and you need to find employee in the employee table who have not yet received bonuses.
+Use the MINUS operator as follows to compare three SELECTed columns FROM two tables:
+SELECT employee_id, last_name, first_name FROM employee minus
+SELECT employee_id, last_name, first_name FROM employee_bonus
+;